-Maine Dartmouth Sports Medicine Fellowship is specifically designed to:
+The aims of the Maine Dartmouth Sports Medicine Fellowship are to:

 - Educate fellows in all aspects of sports medicine, from pertinent anatomy and physiology to the fine art of management of an athlete’s illness and injury, with a focus on the whole person.

-- Provide clinical and educational experiences that not only support success at earning the Certificate of Added Qualifications in sports medicine but also support proficiency in multiple practice environments.
+- Provide clinical and educational experiences that not only support success at earning the Certificate of Added Qualifications in sports medicine but also support proficiency in multiple practice environments and roles, particularly as sports medicine clinicians, educators, and leaders.

 - Collaborate with community partners (among them high schools, colleges, sponsors of amateur sporting events) to add value to the community and provide a well-rounded sports medicine experience.

-The sports medicine fellowship is based at Maine-Dartmouth Family Medicine Residency in Augusta, with clinical education sites in Augusta, Waterville, and Oakland.
+The sports medicine fellowship is designed to provide an educational experience that is both rigorous and enjoyable.
+It is based at Maine-Dartmouth Family Medicine Residency in Augusta, with clinical education sites in Augusta, Waterville, and Oakland.
 Maine Dartmouth fellows are based in either Augusta or Waterville for their continuity experience and their high school athletics experience but spend time in both locations over the course of the year.
 Waterville and Augusta are located approximately 20 miles apart, and the curriculum is designed to offer broad exposure to fellows by introducing them to diverse settings.

 In addition to strengthening skills by caring for primary specialty and sports medicine continuity patients throughout the year, Maine Dartmouth fellows develop proficiency in: